alexgo-io/alexlab-doc/docs/product-features/farming/how-to.md

 <figure><img src="../../.gitbook/assets/farming/select-farm.png" alt=""><figcaption></figcaption></figure>

 {% hint style="warning" %}
-When hovering over a farm, you may notice a "+ Stake LP" button.
+When hovering over a farm, you may notice a `+ Stake LP` button.
 This serves as a visual indicator for the selected farm.
 Clicking it will take you to the same screen as clicking anywhere on the farm's row.
 {% endhint %}

 ### Step 3: Farming Settings

-Once you have selected the farm, enter the amount of LP tokens you would like to stake, or click "Max" to use all available LP Tokens.&#x20;
+Once you have selected the farm, enter the amount of LP tokens you would like to stake, or click `Max` to use all available LP Tokens.&#x20;

 Next, choose the number of reward cycles you want to lock your tokens into the farm.
 Each cycle is approximately 3.5 days.